Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Acknowledgments

 \section{Acknowledgments}

-Our study types and guidelines are based on discussion sessions with researchers at the 2024 International Software Engineering Research Network (ISERN) meeting and at the 2nd Copenhagen Symposium on Human-Centered Software Engineering AI (supported by the Carlsberg Foundation with grant CF24-0693 and the Alfred P. Sloan Foundation with grant G-2024-22586 to Daniel Russo).
-ChatGPT with GPT-5 was used to generate initial versions of the abstract and conclusion sections of this paper.
+Our study types and guidelines are based on discussion sessions with researchers at the \emph{2024 International Software Engineering Research Network} (ISERN) meeting and at the \emph{2nd Copenhagen Symposium on Human-Centered Software Engineering AI} (supported by the Carlsberg Foundation with grant CF24-0693 and the Alfred P. Sloan Foundation with grant G-2024-22586 to Daniel Russo).
+We thank Steffen Herbold and Alexander Serebrenik for their feedback on the guidelines.
+LLM-based tools, including ChatGPT (GPT-5 and GPT-5.5) and Claude Code (Opus 4.6, 4.7, and 4.8; Fable 5), were used interactively for language editing and structural revision suggestions across all sections of this paper.
+All LLM-generated suggestions were reviewed and revised by the authors.